adamhatton/john-breedon-bass-tuition-pp4/README.md

 These imports will enable you to access the variables in your `env.py`

-14. Find the `SECRET_KEY` and replaced the assignment as follows:
+14. Find the `SECRET_KEY` variable and replace the assignment as follows:
 ~~~
 SECRET_KEY = os.environ.get('SECRET_KEY')
 ~~~